shiroyuki/passerine/docs/source/index.rst

 A generic object relational mapper (ORM) and data abstraction layer (DAL) primarily designed for NoSQL databases.

-.. note:: This is a fork from Tori Framework for object-relational mapping.
+.. note:: This is a fork from the object-relational mapping module of Tori Framework 3.0.
-.. warning:: Not ready for production
-.. warning:: The whole documentation is being transferred and rewritten from Tori Framework.

 .. toctree::
     :maxdepth: 1